bazelbuild/rules_apple/doc/common_info.md

 run any bundle just fine as long as its Frameworks are signed (if it has any), the main bundle does *not* appear to need to be signed.

+However, if the binary makes use of entitlement-protected APIs, they may not work.
+The entitlements for a simulator build are added as a Mach-O segment, so they are still provided; but for some entitlements (at a minimum, Shared App Groups), the simulator appears to also require the bundle be signed for the APIs to work.

 By default, the rules will do what Xcode would otherwise do and *will* sign the main bundle (with an adhoc signature) when targeting the Simulator.
 However, this `--define` can be used to opt out of this if you are more